ktoso/scala-types-of-types/_includes/all.md

     throw new Exception("Whoops!") // : Nothing
 ```

-As you can see in the comments, the type of the if block is `Int` (easy), the type of the else block is `Nothing` (interresting).
+As you can see in the comments, the type of the if block is `Int` (easy), the type of the else block is `Nothing` (interesting).
 The inferencer was able to infer that the `thing` value, will only ever be of type `Int`.
 This is because of the **Bottom Type** property of Nothing.
 You can think of it as if:

 "`Nothing extends anything`"